aws-quickstart/cdk-eks-blueprints/docs/addons/ingress-nginx.md

 ## TLS Termination and Certificates

-You can configure the Kubernetes NGINX add-on to terminate TLS at the load balancer and supply an ACM certificate through the platform blueprint.
+You can configure the Ingress Nginx add-on to terminate TLS at the load balancer and supply an ACM certificate through the platform blueprint.

 A certificate can be registered using a named [resource provider](../resource-providers/index.md).